Medical education program and objectives

 10. Formulate a basic therapeutic management plan for commonly encountered clinical conditions

-12. Recognize acute life-threatening medical problems and initiate stabilizing care
+11. Recognize acute life-threatening medical problems and recommend initial evaluation and management

 General Competency